 What’s wrong with this picture?

 For several weeks I had problems with daily tasks such as peeling a mandarin orange and lifting the seal off a can of protein powder.
 It has now been two months and they are just starting to recover.
 I spent one month with no treatment internally (supplements) and topically.
 Then I started a progressive regimen.
-It baffled me at the amount of damage women are willing to endure for glamorous nails.
-Frankly it’s not worth the risk to my health and I would rather spend those dollars on healthy things like travel and massages.
+I was baffled by the level of damage women are willing to endure for glamorous nails.
+Frankly, it’s not worth the risk to my health and I would rather spend those dollars on healthy things like travel and massages.

 I am urging my patients and now I’m urging you to avoid this and any other gel, acrylic polish if you value your health.
 SNS is not any safer than shellac or acrylic based on their ingredients.
 I’m sharing a link to another detailed blog article by the Oz Beauty Expert about SNS below!
 She explains the ingredients.

-I will expand on this and share my own home protocol for natural strong and beautiful nails in a following health article.
-And my results from natural product review will be announced soon!
+I will expand on this and share my own home protocol for natural strong and beautiful nails in the following health article.
+And my results from the natural product review will be announced soon!